Emergency Dentist — Marysville, OH

 Even as dental emergencies vary a lot, some are more common than others.
 These “typical” kinds are the ones that occur more often.
 You should quickly visit our office if or when facing them.
 After all, our trained dental team can handle “typical” urgent oral problems.
 We’re easily able to handle dental emergencies like the following:

-Understanding the Cost of Dental Emergencies
+Understanding the Cost of Emergency Dentistry

-Are you putting off getting treatment for your dental emergency because you’re worried about the cost?
-Our team will happily work with you to make your procedure(s) more affordable.
+Oftentimes, patients are tempted to take the “wait and see” approach when they have a suspicion that something is wrong.
 Keep in mind, however, that the longer you wait to eliminate the problem, the more advanced it may become, potentially costing you more money overall.
-A small cavity could progress into a huge one later, requiring more invasive and expensive treatment.
+For example, a small cavity could progress into a huge one later, requiring more invasive and expensive treatment.
+So, calling us right away benefits your smile and your wallet.

 Keys to Preventing Dental Emergencies